awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-aggregate.md

 **Example 2**

-This example aggregates a count of instances that are and aren't configured to collect the AWS:Application, AWS:File, and AWS:Network inventory types\.
+This example aggregates a count of instances that are and aren't configured to collect the `AWS:Application`, `AWS:File`, and `AWS:Network` inventory types\.

 Run the following command from the AWS CLI\.